 The NSI CS does not require NSI messages to be forwarded through the same sequence of NSAs/Networks that the Connection transits, and as a consequence, both tree and chain type architectures are supported.
-For an example of use of the tree and chain see Appendix F: Tree and Chain Connection Examples.
+Appendix F provides an explanation of how EROs are used in practice.
+See GFD.217 [7] Network Service Interface Signaling and Path Finding for details on how EROs are used with signaling.

-3.3 STP Semantics
+4.3 STP Semantics